zen4ever/salty-wsgi/README.md

 Operating Systems
 -----------------

-Configuration has been tested on Ubuntu 12.04 LTE Precise Pangolin
+Configuration has been tested on Ubuntu 12.04 LTE Precise Pangolin and Amazon Linux